sdvdxl/influxdb.com/content/docs/v0.9/guides/clustering.md

 In 0.9.1 and 0.9.2 clusters are restricted 3 nodes and must be fully replicated, meaning all data is copied to all nodes and retention policies must have replication set to 3 for all three nodes in the cluster.

-Starting with version 0.9.3, Influxdb supports arbitrarily sized clusters and no longer need to be fully replicated.
+Starting with version 0.9.3, Influxdb supports arbitrarily sized clusters and need not be fully replicated.
 Additionally new data nodes can be added to a cluster.
 The first three nodes to join a cluster are raft `peers`.
 All subsequent nodes are data nodes and do not participate in consensus.
 See Pull Request [#3478](https://github.com/influxdb/influxdb/pull/3478) for more information.

 ## Configuration
 The following is the current recommended procedure for configuring a cluster.
 While it is still possible to configure your cluster using `peers` in the `[meta]` section of your config file, we encourage the use of the `-join` flag instead.